 Earth Day (Friday Parody) (01:53)

 YouTube is chock full of Earth Day / Friday parodies.
 This one is to promote a school's Earth Day Film Festival of student-produced videos.
 Sorry!

 Teaching Environmental Education Through Service Learning

 So here's the question: how do you get from crafty commemorative activities for Earth Day to meaningful projects that have lasting value?
 Start by reading former Edutopia blogger Gaetan Pappalardo's blog post, Elementary Art and Service Learning Projects for Earth Day and Beyond, where he tackles that very topic.
 Visit the Earth Day Network's Green Schools Leadership Center to find lesson plans, grant information, and an online community.
 You can also get teaching resources at the National Environmental Education Foundation and the Go Green Initiative.
-Join Jane Goodall's Roots and Shoots service learning organization, support the "No Child Left Inside" movement, or get involved with the Nature Conservancy's Leaders in Environmental Action for the Future (LEAF) program.
+Join Jane Goodall's Roots and Shoots service learning organization, or get involved with the Nature Conservancy's Leaders in Environmental Action for the Future (LEAF) program.
 Start in your own room by reading How to Go Green: Teachers from Discovery's Treehugger website, or pursue whole-school change with the National Wildlife Federation's Eco-Schools movement.
 From small personal actions to large-scale reform, it's always a great time to teach the next generation about taking care of the planet.